I want to be a Machine

 On off, on off…

 I entered the periphery between hemispheres in the kaleidoscope of memory.
-On a flight to no where.
-A video soul caught in a synapses.
+On a flight to nowhere.
+A video soul caught in a synapse.
 I guess I was synthesized.
 Perhaps a state of asomatognosia.

 I was on a journey to somewhere.
 On a flight?

-When the tip of aircraft wing merged with soupy blue substance called the sea, glistening and welcoming as it rushed toward me.
+When the tip of aircraft wing merged with a soapy blue substance called the sea, glistening and welcoming as it rushed toward me.
 I should have feared this moment.
-Prayed to the lord for forgiveness for my mortal responsibilities, for the frivolities of my past.
+Prayed to the Lord for forgiveness for my mortal responsibilities, for the frivolities of my past.
 But I didn’t.
 It was strange as it occurred.
 You see, it happened as I glanced out the window.

 Seriously this is how it was.